Quiet Man Bridge – A Cinematic Icon in Connemara

 AdmissionFree of charge

-ParkingSmall lay‑by for a few cars or minibuses; no reservation needed
+ParkingSmall lay-by for a few cars or minibuses; first-come, first-served

 Nearest townOughterard (8 km east)

-Road accessTurn left off the N59 about 7 km west of Oughterard; signposted for “Leam Bridge”
+Road accessTurn left off the N59 about 7 km west of Oughterard; signposted for “Leam”

 GPS coordinates53.426922, -9.422804

-From Galway City, follow the N59 north‑west through Moycullen and Oughterard.
-After passing Oughterard, continue for roughly 7 km; a left‑hand turn marked “Leam” leads directly to the bridge.
-The drive itself is part of the experience, winding through lakeside villages, peat‑covered hills and the occasional herd of sheep.
+From Galway City, follow the N59 north-west through Moycullen and Oughterard.
+After passing Oughterard, continue for roughly 7 km; a left-hand turn marked “Leam” leads directly to the bridge.
+The drive itself winds through lakeside villages, peat-covered hills, and open farmland.
+The bridge is fully accessible on foot, though visitors with limited mobility should be prepared for a short walk over uneven ground from the parking area.

-• Quiet Man Museum (Cong) – A replica of the White O’Morn cottage, open April‑September, 10 am‑4 pm.
-It provides deeper insight into the film’s production and the local community’s involvement.
+• Quiet Man Museum – A faithful replica of the White O’Morn cottage interior, open seasonally with costumes and production memorabilia.

-• Ashford Castle – The luxury estate where the cast stayed; its grounds are open to visitors for a modest fee.
+• Ashford Castle – The luxury estate where the cast and crew stayed during production.
+The grounds are open to the public for a small fee.

 Visiting Etiquette